 Late 5-point possession lifts Celtics over Pistons 104-98

 Boston Celtics center Al Horford dunks on Detroit Pistons forward Jon Leuer in the second half of an NBA basketball game in Auburn Hills, Mich., Sunday, Feb.
 26, 2017.
-Boston Celtics center Al Horford dunks on Detroit Pistons forward Jon Leuer in the second half of an NBA basketball game in Auburn Hills, Mich., Sunday, Feb.
+Detroit Pistons guard Kentavious Caldwell-Pope dunks against the Boston Celtics in the first half of an NBA basketball game in Auburn Hills, Mich., Sunday, Feb.
 26, 2017.

 Add your comments below